-Marcela "Xela" Garcia was first elected in April 2021, and is a proud alumna of Milwaukee Public Schools and the bilingual education program.
-She is a Xicana artist, innovator, and cultural warrior that currently serves as the Executive Director at Walker's Point Center for the Arts.
+Marcela "Xela" Garcia (District 6), who was first elected in April 2021, is a proud alumna of Milwaukee Public Schools and the bilingual education program.
+She is a Xicana artist, innovator, and cultural warrior who currently serves as the executive director at Walker's Point Center for the Arts.
 She brings broad experience in arts and culture administration, education, philanthropy, and organizational sustainability.
-Xela earned her BA in English Literature with an emphasis in Creative Writing & Chicanx/Latinx Studies at the University of Wisconsin-Madison and also holds a certification in Nonprofit Leadership.
-She was awarded Board Sources' National Emerging Non-Profit Leader Award in 2012, was recognized as one of Wisconsin's Most Powerful Latinos in 2018, and was selected to the 2020 class of the Milwaukee Business Journal's 40 Under 40 Award.
-She currently serves as a mayoral appointee to the City of Milwaukee Arts Board and as an Arts & Culture Leaders of Color Fellow with Americans for the Arts.
-As an advocate of racial and gender equity she has served on local and national arts, education, and foundation boards.
-Xela comes from a family with a strong legacy in education both of her parents, Eduardo and Marcela, have taught in Milwaukee Public Schools for more than 25 years, and her sister, Dina, is a university professor of public health.
-As a family, in 2007, they founded Científicas de Milwaukee, the first bilingual and bicultural STEAM program in the city serving girls in grades K5-8 grade.
-Xela was born in Guadalajara and was raised in Milwaukee's South Side where she currently resides with her partner Aaron and their fur baby, Ikal.
+Director Garcia earned her B.A. in English literature with an emphasis in creative writing and Chicanx/Latinx studies at the University of Wisconsin-Madison and holds a certification in nonprofit leadership.
+She was awarded Board Sources' National Emerging Nonprofit Leader Award in 2012, recognized as one of Wisconsin's Most Powerful Latinos in 2018, and selected to the 2020 class of the Milwaukee Business Journal's 40 Under 40 Award.
+She currently serves as a mayoral appointee to the City of Milwaukee Arts Board and as an arts and culture Leaders of Color Fellow with Americans for the Arts.
+As an advocate of racial and gender equity, she has served on local and national arts, education, and foundation boards.
+Director Garcia comes from a family with a strong legacy in education-both of her parents, Eduardo and Marcela, have taught in Milwaukee Public Schools for more than 25 years, and her sister, Dina, is a university professor of public health.
+As a family, in 2007, they founded Científicas de Milwaukee, the first bilingual and bicultural STEAM program in the city serving girls in K5-grade 8.
+Director Garcia was born in Guadalajara and raised on Milwaukee's South Side, where she currently resides with her partner, Aaron, and their fur baby, Ikal.

-- Anna F. Doerfler School

 - Allen-Field School

 - Forest Home Avenue School

-- U.S. Grant School

-- Hayes Bilingual School

 - Albert E. Kagel School

-- Lincoln Avenue SchoolH.
-W. Longfellow School
+- Lincoln Avenue School

-- Alexander Mitchell Integrated Arts School

-- James Whitcomb Riley School

-- Rogers Street Academy

-- Escuela Vieau